dplanitzer/Serena/user/cmd/shell/docs/LineEditor.md

 | Delete       | Delete the character under the cursor                          |
 | Insert       | Toggles insert (default) and override mode                     |

-Not all key combinations are support on all platforms.
+Not all key combinations are supported on all platforms.
 Eg the Home and End keys are not available on standard Amiga keyboards.